How are hemifacial spasms treated?

 To book an appointment with Professor Ludvic Zrinco today, just visit his Top Doctors profile.

-By Professor Ludvic Zrinco
+By Professor Ludvic Zrinzo

 Neurosurgery

-Throughout his career, Professor Zrinco has made significant contributions to the field of neurosurgery through his pioneering research, groundbreaking surgical procedures, and leadership roles in academic and clinical settings.
+Throughout his career, Professor Zrinzo has made significant contributions to the field of neurosurgery through his pioneering research, groundbreaking surgical procedures, and leadership roles in academic and clinical settings.
 He has been at the forefront of advancements in neurosurgical techniques, including minimally invasive spine surgery, cranial neurosurgery, and complex spinal reconstruction procedures, helping to improve patient outcomes and quality of life.

-As a consultant neurosurgeon, Professor Zrinco specialises in the diagnosis and treatment of complex neurological conditions affecting the brain, spine, and peripheral nerves.
+As a consultant neurosurgeon, Professor Zrinzo specialises in the diagnosis and treatment of complex neurological conditions affecting the brain, spine, and peripheral nerves.
 His main areas of expertise are Parkinson's disease, Parkinson's tremor, cluster headaches, chronic headaches, hemifacial spasms, and trigeminal neuralgia

 View Profile